 SafeInstall

-Package safeinstall-cli (0.1.0).
+Package safeinstall-cli (0.2.1).
 Local-first wrapper: policy is evaluated before npm, pnpm, or bun runs.
-Blocks many risky installs by default; it is not a CVE scanner and does not prove package contents.
+Blocks risky installs by default and, opt-in, verifies the cryptographic provenance of registry packages via Sigstore trusted publisher pinning.
+Not a CVE scanner.

 Overview